 The permit holder acknowledges park regulations and agrees to maintain the site in a clean and undamaged condition.
 Failure to comply may result in forfeiture of fees and future use.

-Certificate of Insurance ($2,000,000 per occurrence / $2,000,000 aggregate, naming the City of Sandy as additional insured must be submitted within 14 days of application approval.
+Certificate of Insurance ($2,000,000 per occurrence / $2,000,000 aggregate), naming the City of Sandy as additional insured must be submitted within 14 days of application approval.

 No event may proceed without this certificate.